B1.3 Round whole numbers to the nearest ten or hundred, in various contexts.

 Strategies Examples

-Define an interval If there are 736 people at a show, we can round up and say that there are between 700 and 800 people.
+Define an appropriate range If there are 736 people at a show, we say that there are between 700 and 800 people.

 Round up to a benchmark If each apple costs 44¢ and we bought a dozen, we can round up the price to 50¢.